-Since the turn of the century, M.F.
-Toninelli Art Moderne has exhibitied at the following art fairs and events:
+Since the turn of the century M.F.
+Toninelli Art Moderne Monaco has exhibited at the following art fairs and events:

 La Biennale des Antiquaires, Paris